Greenbrier Companies (GBX) Increases Despite Market Slip: Here's What You Need to Know

-Shares of the maker of railroad freight car equipment witnessed a gain of 13.41% over the previous month, beating the performance of the Transportation sector with its gain of 7.68% and the S&P 500's gain of 7.49%.
+Coming into today, shares of the maker of railroad freight car equipment had gained 4.35% in the past month.
+In that same time, the Transportation sector gained 11.64%, while the S&P 500 gained 8.62%.

-The investment community will be paying close attention to the earnings performance of Greenbrier Companies in its upcoming release.
-On that day, Greenbrier Companies is projected to report earnings of $0.71 per share, which would represent year-over-year growth of 1320%.
-At the same time, our most recent consensus estimate is projecting a revenue of $886.5 million, reflecting a 15.66% rise from the equivalent quarter last year.
+The upcoming earnings release of Greenbrier Companies will be of great interest to investors.
+In that report, analysts expect Greenbrier Companies to post earnings of $0.71 per share.
+This would mark year-over-year growth of 1320%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $886.5 million, up 15.66% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $3.50 per share and a revenue of $3.71 billion, representing changes of +17.85% and -5.95%, respectively, from the prior year.
+GBX's full-year Zacks Consensus Estimates are calling for earnings of $3.50 per share and revenue of $3.71 billion.
+These results would represent year-over-year changes of +17.85% and -5.95%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Greenbrier Companies.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Greenbrier Companies.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 5.09% decrease.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Greenbrier Companies is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Greenbrier Companies currently has a Forward P/E ratio of 10.71.
-This signifies a discount in comparison to the average Forward P/E of 11.04 for its industry.
+With respect to valuation, Greenbrier Companies is currently being traded at a Forward P/E ratio of 11.18.
+This denotes no noticeable deviation relative to the industry's average Forward P/E of 11.18.

 The Transportation - Equipment and Leasing industry is part of the Transportation sector.
-With its current Zacks Industry Rank of 151, this industry ranks in the bottom 41% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 149, positioning it in the bottom 41% of all 250+ industries.

 The Zacks Industry Rank assesses the strength of our separate industry groups by calculating the average Zacks Rank of the individual stocks contained within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.